hiyaleejohnson/jekyll-now/_posts/2022-1-11-ctf-exhibit-solution.md

 Path does not load a page but a different error message is returned; "Method Not Allowed" instead of "Forbidden" or "Not Found".

-Try a different HTTP request medthod such as POST (instead of GET).
+Try a different HTTP request method such as POST (instead of GET).

 A successful response returns a hashValue that can be saved for later use.